Barnes & Noble countersues ex-CEO it fired after alleged harassment

 NEW YORK (Reuters) - Barnes & Noble Inc (BKS.N) on Tuesday filed a countersuit seeking damages from the former chief executive officer it fired in part because of claims he sexually harassed a female employee.

-The largest U.S. bookstore chain said Demos Parneros breached his duties of loyalty and good faith and acted as a “faithless servant” by sexually harassing the female employee, bullying subordinates, and attempting to “sabotage” a potential acquisition of the New York-based company.
+The largest U.S. bookstore chain said Demos Parneros breached his duties of loyalty and good faith by sexually harassing the female employee, bullying subordinates, and attempting to “sabotage” a potential sale of the New York-based company.

+In a statement, Parneros rejected Barnes & Noble’s accusations.
+He said he never bullied anyone, called the sexual harassment claim “completely false,” and said he was “fully supportive of the sales process from the start”.

 Parneros had accused Barnes & Noble of breach of contract and defamation in his Aug.
 28 lawsuit, saying the company and Leonard Riggio, its founder and largest shareholder, made up reasons to fire him in July after just 14 months.